kids encyclopedia robot

 2000–2008: the Köbi Kuhn era

-At UEFA Euro 1996, Switzerland once again easily qualified for the tournament hosted in England, as they topped their qualifying group, losing just once; which was a 1–2 defeat to Turkey.
+At UEFA Euro 1996, Switzerland once again easily qualified for the tournament hosted in England, as they topped their qualifying group, losing just once, which was a 1–2 defeat to Turkey.
 They were drawn in Group A, but their tournament was disappointing overall; as they finished bottom of the group.
 Their opening match was against hosts England, and the two sides drew 1–1.
 In their second match, they lost 2–0 to the Netherlands, and in their final group game, lost 1–0 to Scotland.
 Switzerland failed to qualify for the 1998 FIFA World Cup, hosted in France, as they finished fourth in their qualifying group, winning three games; 3–2 against Finland, 1–0 against Hungary and 5–0 against Azerbaijan, drawing one game against Hungary (1–1), and losing three games; 1–0 against Azerbaijan and losing both games against Norway, losing 1–0 at home and 5–0 away.

 In qualifying for UEFA Euro 2004, Switzerland finished top of a group that featured Russia, the Republic of Ireland, Albania and Georgia.
-The Swiss finished with 21 points and qualified for the finals in Portugal; where they were drawn in Group B with defending champions France, England and Croatia.
-They began the tournament with 0–0 draw with Croatia before succumbing to a 3–0 defeat to England in the next match.
+The Swiss finished with 21 points and qualified for the finals in Portugal, where they were drawn in Group B with defending champions France, England and Croatia.
+They began the tournament with a 0–0 draw with Croatia before succumbing to a 3–0 defeat to England in the next match.
 They lost their final match against France; losing 3–1 and finishing bottom of the group.
 Their only goal of the entire tournament was scored by Johan Vonlanthen, who became the youngest ever goalscorer at the Euros when he scored the equalizing goal against France; surpassing the previous record set only four days earlier by Wayne Rooney by three months.

 Switzerland, along with Austria, were chosen as co-hosts of UEFA Euro 2008.
-Switzerland were drawn in Group A with Portugal, Turkey and the Czech Republic.
+The Swiss were drawn in Group A with Portugal, Turkey and the Czech Republic.
 Their opening match was a 1–0 loss to the Czech Republic, followed by a 1–2 defeat to Turkey.
 Their third match was against Portugal, with Switzerland winning 2–0 to ensure that Portugal would top their group with a defeat.

 2008–2014: the Ottmar Hitzfeld era